dlande000/Fakebook/README.md

 The wall is just one component of the profile.
 A profile displays a user's profile picture, banner picture, user introduction, and location information.
 Additionally, the one's profile hosts links to one's Fakebook friends.

+### Friendships

 ![friends](app/assets/images/friends.png)

+Users can send friend requests to other users; once approved, users can see each others' walls, write posts to each other, and like content.
+Users can also remove friends, at which point users no longer can interact with each other.

 ## Technologies Used
 + Ruby on Rails